-Preheat oven to 350 and grease a 9×13 baking pan with nonstick cooking spray.
+Preheat the oven to 350 and grease a 9×13 baking pan with nonstick cooking spray.
 Set aside.

-- In a large bowl, combine flour, cornmeal, baking powder, salt, pepper and cayenne.
+- Combine flour, cornmeal, baking powder, salt, black pepper, and cayenne in a large mixing bowl.
 Mix well.
-Set flour mixture aside.
+Set the flour mixture aside.

 - Add half of the thawed corn and chopped onion to a food processor and pulse for 10 seconds.

 - Add the corn and onion mixture to the bowl of flour mixture and mix all ingredients well.

 - Stir in the remaining corn, sour cream, half of the shredded cheese, 1/4 cup Parmesan cheese, eggs, and butter.
 Mix well.